namje0/namje_shipwright/README.md

 - Settings page can be added to by modders.
 (TBA)
 ### New Upgrade System
 Individual ship stats can be upgraded at a ship service technician.
 This framework implements one at the outpost.
+- The outpost ship service technician is only available after the Erchius Mining Facility.
 - Max fuel, fuel efficiency, ship speed, crew size, and cargo hold capacity can be upgraded.
 - Up to five module slots can be added to every ship.
 See the Ship Modules section for more information.
 - Ship icon and name can also be changed at a ship service technician.